LinhNguyen411/Decompressor-for-Playcanvas-compressed-ply/README.md

 # Tools for Playcanvas compressed `.ply`
-A lightweight tool to decompress .compressed.ply files exported from PlayCanvas, restoring them to standard .ply format for use in 3D Gaussian Splatting pipelines or visualization tools.
+Python tools for decompressing and converting PlayCanvas .compressed.ply files to .ply and .splat formats.

 ## Get started